Roman Baths Wedding

 The Roman Baths is one of the most beautiful and unique places to get married.
 3 weeks ago I was honoured to photograph the evening wedding of Sezanne and Jason at this amazing place!

 Although my wedding collections on my website show a full day cover, I also cover shorter days.
 All weddings are unique and I love photographing weddings like this.
 So please do ask if your’e looking for something a bit different from the usual coverage.

 The Roman Baths offer you the choice of an early sunrise ceremony or a sunset ceremony.
 Sezanne and Jason chose the evening as it would naturally lead onto their evening reception.
 This was being held at a gorgeous Greek restaurant in Bath called Opa, and after the ceremony the guests made their way to the restaurant, while Sezanne and Jason stayed for their couple photographs.

-Having your wedding photographs within The Roman Baths is so unique, to see and feel the atmosphere of the Great Bath when no-one else is there is amazing!
+Having your wedding photographs within The Roman Baths is exquisite.
+To see and feel the atmosphere of the Great Bath when no-one else is there is amazing!
 Bath Abbey is right next door to The Roman Baths and the Abbey door made for a stunning backdrop to some photographs too.
 I remember falling in love with the incredible carved doors when I visited in February!

 As we made our way to Opa, I wanted to capture the bride and groom as they walked together through the streets of Bath.
 So many people shouting “congratulations!” and giving well wishes along the way was so lovely.